Dr Squatch Soap Review

 |Eucalyptus Greek Yogurt||Eucalyptus||Medium||Oatmeal||Greek Yogurt|

-It’s pretty clear that Dr. Squatch offers a solid variety of scents.
+I think it’s pretty clear that Dr. Squatch offers a solid variety of scents.
 I’m writing this post as a lady, so I’ll say, on behalf of the girlfriends and wives, these scents seem the most appealing: the ones that make you smell like you’ve come straight from an ocean swim in the tropics, like fresh brewed coffee in the morning, or like one of those super old and tall Redwood trees.
 Just letting you know.

 Dr Squatch Soap Subscription